 Yin Yang

-This Taoist symbol represents balance.
-Dark and light, ebb and flow, good and evil, female and male, pretty much any opposite forces may be used to form a yin yang but it is traditionally a circle with equal curving teardrops of black and white with circles of the opposite color within those teardrops.
-These circles may symbolize that there is one force within the other and vice versa.
+It represents dark and light, ebb and flow, absorption and penetration, female and male, pretty much any opposite forces may be used to form a yin yang.
 Oddly enough in the traditional description of a Shinto dragon there are many more yang scales than yin, which is said to represent that it actually takes much more good to balance out a little evil, or much more peace to balance out chaos....I think that you get the idea.

 Others feel that the entire good vs evil idea is a modern or Western ideology.
-All things are nature in one form or another, which is neither good nor evil.
+All things are nature in one form or another, which is neither good nor evil; they just are.
 This idea does seem to be at odds with the negative/positive attributes still associated with the halves of the symbol but these may also refer to subtraction/addition rather than evil/good.
+Obviously a forest fire can bring forth new life from its ashes though the fire may feel evil to something trapped within it.

-There's a little more information and designs here.
+There's a little more information and some tattoo designs here.

 Share this post...